 Media output that clearly challenges gender stereotypes will help eliminate the prejudices, attitudes, norms, and practices that sustain gender-based discrimination, marginalization, and inequality.

-The full set of position papers will provide the basis for discussions at various gender and media sessions at the 62nd session of the UN Commission on the Status of Women (2018).
-The papers will be presented at a CSW UN Side Event hosted by UNESCO and GAMAG on March 22, 2018.
+The position papers provided a basis for discussions at various gender and media sessions at the 62nd session of the UN Commission on the Status of Women (2018).
+GAMAG with UNESCO's support will publish the complete set of position papers in 2018.

 Back To Top